 We are establishing the National Manufacturing Institute for Scotland (NMIS), an industry-led international centre of expertise which will make Scotland a global leader in advanced manufacturing.
 It will support productivity improvements by enabling companies to develop, trial and test new processes and technology applications while helping existing and future workers develop the skills needed to convert to a globally competitive manufacturing sector.

 NMIS will be located in Renfrewshire with Strathclyde as the anchor university.
 It will work closely with our enterprise and skills agencies, industry and other partners to reach out across Scotland as an integral element of our support for manufacturing businesses.
-To drive this national approach and ensure all parts of Scotland can benefit from developments in Advanced Manufacturing we will target up to £18 million of European Regional Development funding to establish an Advanced Manufacturing Challenge Fund to support the equipment and facilities needed to spread the reach and benefits of advanced manufacturing across the country.
+To drive this national approach and ensure all parts of Scotland can benefit from developments in Advanced Manufacturing, we have established the Advancing Manufacturing Challenge Fund.
+This will distribute up to £18 million of European Regional Development funding to support the equipment and facilities needed to spread the reach and benefits of advanced manufacturing across the country.”

 We are working with SE, HIE Interface and Scotland Food & Drink to make it easier for our food and drink businesses to innovate and to profit from innovative approaches.
 We have also launched a single gateway for food and drink businesses to access tailored advice and support on innovation.

 We will also develop an AI Strategy to ensure that Scotland maximises the potential economic, social and environmental benefits of AI and sends a strong signal to the world about our ambition.